dy/emmy/README.md

 # μEvents

-Events for any object.
+Inobtrusive events for any object.

 Uses passed object events, if possible: jQuery, DOM events, Backbone or any other EventEmitter interface.
-If object isn’t an eventable, uses inobstructive events wrapper.
+If object isn’t an eventable, uses events wrapper.

 ## Use